janinemator/JanineMator.com/Bio.md

 				<!--<header class="major">
 					<h3>A bit about me</h3>
 				</header>-->
 				<p>I am a second-year graduate student studying human factors and usability at Old Dominion University, where my current research relates to human performance in graphical and text-based authentication.
 I have also conducted a study of human behavior in virtual environments to explore trust in robotic agents.
 Along with HCI, cybersecurity and virtual reality, I am also interested in interface design and game-based training.
 I tend to draw inspiration from Dribbble, Behance, and even some video games.
-(A few of my current favorites are Little Nightmares, Don’t Starve Together, and KH3.)</p>
+(A few of my current favorites are Little Nightmares, Don’t Starve Together, and KH3.) <br> To learn more about my past and current research at Old Dominion, check out my Research page.
+For some examples of my work outside the laboratories, look for the Projects page.
+If you have any questions or ideas for me, <a href="https://forms.gle/bMq77pzgXhmx9tsK6"><u>I'd love to hear from you!</u></a> </p>
 			</div>
 		</div>
 	</section>